TrueBlocks/trueblocks-core/docs/content/docs/chifra/chainstate.md

 Notes:
   - An address must start with '0x' and be forty-two characters long.
-  - blocks may be a space-separated list of values, a start-end range, a special, or any combination.
+  - Blocks is a space-separated list of values, a start-end range, a special, or any combination.
   - If the queried node does not store historical state, the results are undefined.
-  - special blocks are detailed under chifra when --list.
+  - Special blocks are detailed under chifra when --list.
-  - balance is the default mode.
+  - Balance is the default mode.
 To select a single mode use none first, followed by that mode.
   - You may specify multiple modes on a single line.
 ```